MichaelsPlayground/BluetoothDeveloperGuideSampleOrg/readme.md

 These are the steps for a successful communication

--step 1: check if the device has a Bluetooth sender/receiver chip -step 2: check that Bluetooth is enabled on the device -step 3: grant the permissions that are needed to run the app -step 4: find devices nearby and make your device discoverable by other devices -step 5: run the server to listen for incomming connection requests -step 6: list found devices
+- step 1: check if the device has a Bluetooth sender/receiver chip
+- step 2: check that Bluetooth is enabled on the device
+- step 3: grant the permissions that are needed to run the app -step 4: find devices nearby and make your device discoverable by other devices -step 5: run the server to listen for incomming connection requests -step 6: list found devices